 At the last possible moment, a side gust of wind knocked me off my feet and turned the table into a curve ball, sending it veering off to the south.
 I scrambled, half-crawling, toward the building.
 The wind was too forceful to get past the edge of the building to the door.
 All the parking lot lights flickered and went out.
 I took advantage of a niche in the architecture where two walls came together and pressed myself into that corner, watching tree branches and other large, unidentifiable objects go flying past the building.

 I had lost a shoe when I fell.
 Worse, I had dropped my keys.
 I scanned the ground in front of me as best I could through the storm but all I could see was wind-tossed debris.
 I knew I couldn’t go back out into the full force of the storm to look for my keys.
 All I could do was hope they couldn’t get blown into the next Parish before the storm ended.
-My immediate survival seemed more important than my keys, even though I had no idea how I would get back into my minivan — my home — without my keys, but I figured I’d have to be fine because I had my first aid training from coast2coast in Ottawa.
+My immediate survival seemed more important than my keys, even though I had no idea how I would get back into my minivan — my home — without my keys.

 I have no idea how long I stood there, squeezed into that niche.
 I took off my glasses, made useless by the rain, and tucked them in the pack.
 I typed some words of update on Facebook, then tucked my phone in there, too.
 With everything secured, I made another attempt for the front of the building and succeeded this time.
 With the power out, the sliding doors wouldn’t open!
 I was now out in the full force of the storm and stuck outside!
 I continued past the second door to take cover in the corner between the glass doors and the brick wall, a smaller niche but still some shield against the projectiles flying through the air.